avi-amalanshu/citetools/README.md

 ```

 `--group` is repeated once per research area; each takes comma-separated seed ids
-(OpenAlex W-ids, DOIs, or OpenAlex URLs). with no `--group`, a built-in demo set runs.
+(OpenAlex W-ids, DOIs, OpenAlex URLs, or arxiv abs/pdf links). with no `--group`, a
+built-in demo set runs.

 the run above bridges two ML areas: "Attention Is All You Need" (`W2626778328`) and
 the graph-convolutional-networks paper (`W2519887557`): and prints, among others: